-3. Use of prescription or nonprescription drugs and dietary and herbal supplements within 7 days or 5 half-lives (whichever is longer) prior to the first dose of study intervention, with the exception of moderate or strong CYP3A inducers or inhibitors which are prohibited within 14 days plus 5 half-lives prior to the first dose of study intervention.
-(Refer to [Section 6.9](#) for additional details).
+- 3. Use of prescription or nonprescription drugs and dietary and herbal supplements within 7 days or 5 half-lives (whichever is longer) prior to the first dose of study intervention, with the CCI [REDACTED] which are prohibited within 14 days plus 5 half-lives prior to the first dose of study intervention.
+Refer to [Section 6.9](#) Prior and Concomitant Therapy for additional details.